Review – Yakuza

 Nintendo’s recent ascension to become the second largest company in Japan has been making news on a few sites which track the business aspect of video games.
 While it is true that a company’s market capitalization (basically a measure of what the stock market thinks a company is worth) has grown by leaps and bounds of late (as will happen when the price shoots up as much as Nintendo’s has) some of the underlying financial numbers are even more fascinating than the headlines.

 By market cap, Nintendo is substantially larger than Sony (Nintendo is worth about $75 billion, to Sony’s $47 billion).
 In truth, this metric is only one way to judge the size of a company.
 What’s another, you may ask?
 How about sales, I answer.
-Sony’s sales are leaps and bounds higher than Nintendo’s. → Read the rest
+Sony’s sales are leaps and bounds higher than Nintendo’s.
+During fiscal year 2007 Sony recorded over $34 billion in net sales, while Nintendo brought in $7 billion.
+So in terms of sales, Sony is more than four times the size of Nintendo. → All you need is read.

 PS3 Gets Boatload of PS1 Titles…in Japan